 Fluffy is, well, kind of skimpy where fluff is concerned.
 In fact, most Lykois have thin coats.
 Many have little to no fur around their mouths, eyes, and noses and some have no hair at all!
 (Unsurprisingly, these bald kitties often get mixed up with Sphynx kitties.)
 Not unlike other hairless cats, these lovable felines get cold pretty fast.
 This is one reason we recommend keeping them indoors … especially when the moon is full.
 But, that doesn’t mean they don’t shed hair.
 The Lykoi actually sheds a lot for a cat that doesn’t have much hair to begin with!

 Werewolf myths are quite popular around this time of year, and they’ve been around for centuries.
 Some of the oldest legends go all the way back to ancient Greece!
 (Fun fact: the name Lykoi derives from Lycos, the Greek word for wolf.)
 Even though the Lykoi may not be that old, kitties with the Lykoi look have been observed in feral cat colonies for quite a while.
 Back in 2011, breeders matched two of them up.
 This was the first step in Fluffy’s journey to getting recognized as an official breed.
 And that journey didn’t take very long: the International Cat Association granted the kitties official status just one year later, in 2012.
 Today, the Lykoi is still quite rare with fewer than 100 show-standard ones registered worldwide.
 We still have lots to learn about these kitties, but you can take comfort in knowing that you don’t need to worry about changing into a werecat if Fluffy bites you.

 Do you have questions about your feline friend?
-Contact us, your animal clinic, today.
+Contact us, your animal clinic in Waterdown, ON, today.

 !Social Media Icons